WorkingHardInIT/AzurePowerShellModulesCleanUp/README.md

 - 🔄 Keeps only the latest version of each module
 - 📋 Logs results to both **Markdown** and **HTML**
 - 🎨 Color-coded output with emoji support in PowerShell Core, fallback labels in Windows PowerShell
+- 🏃‍♂️ **Dry Run** mode to simulate the cleanup process without making any changes
+- 🔧 Automatically switches between `Uninstall-Module` and `Uninstall-PSResource` based on PowerShell edition

 ---